 Having emergency cash on hand can help you cover essential expenses if you find yourself in a slower work period.

-Even though the general rule of thumb suggests saving enough to cover three to six months of your essential expenses, you may want to consider stashing away a little more given the inherently unpredictable nature of self-employment work.
+Even though the general rule of thumb suggests saving enough to cover three to six months of your essential expenses, you may want to consider stashing away a little more given the unpredictable nature of self-employment work.
 Having a bigger reserve may also help you feel more financially secure.

 For those who have been self-employed for a while, consider reviewing your flow of income and expenses from previous years.
 This historical perspective could help you settle on a savings target for your emergency fund.

-This article is for informational purposes only and is not a substitute for individualized professional advice.
-Individuals should consult their own tax advisor for matters specific to their own taxes and nothing communicated to you herein should be considered tax advice.
-This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
-Goldman Sachs Bank USA does not provide any financial, economic, legal, accounting, tax or other recommendation in this article.
+This article is for informational purposes only and is not a substitute for individualized professional tax advice.
+Individuals should consult their own tax advisor for matters specific to their own taxes.
+This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates, subsidiaries or divisions.
+Goldman Sachs Bank USA and Goldman Sachs & Co.
+LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
-Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
-Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.
+Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates.
+Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!